Watch our video

 4. Coursework (20% of A Level)

-Students will be given a choice of topic for coursework including the New Deal, the October Revolution in Russia and the origins of WW1.
+Students will be given a choice of topic for coursework such as the Russian revolutions of 1917, the extent of dictatorship in Communist Russia and the origins of WW1.
 Coursework involves a student investigating their chosen area and interpreting the views of historians in this field.
 Students will produce a final piece of work of between 3,000-4,000 words.

 Who should consider History?

 There are some careers for which History is one of the most useful subjects to have taken at school, notably law, the civil service, local government, journalism, teaching, librarianship, or the Armed Forces.
-However, since History develops your powers of analysis and reasoning, many careers will be open to students with a History A Level or university degree.
+However, since History develops analytical and reasoning skills , many careers are open to students with a History A Level or university degree.

 Modules 1, 2 and 3 are examined at the end of Year 13.
 These exams range from 1 hour 30 minutes to 2 hours 15 minutes in duration.
 All of these exams involve essay writing in depth and breadth and source evaluation.
-Module 4 is assessed by various pieces of coursework written in Year 13 which are internally marked and moderated and then externally moderated.
+Module 4 is assessed by a single piece of coursework written in Year 13; internally marked and moderated and then externally moderated.

-You must have at least a grade 6 in GCSE History or a grade 6 in English if History has not been studied at GCSE.
-The A Level History course is rigorous and academic in its demands on students, who will be expected to work extensively at the skills of reading, note-making, essay-writing, participation in discussion and debate in class, and learning of factual content.
-It is very important to have a good memory for factual details: dates, names, events etc. Excellent English skills (including spelling, punctuation and grammar) are expected of A Level historians.
+Students must have at least a grade 6 in GCSE History or a grade 6 in English if History has not been studied at GCSE.
+The A Level History course is rigorous in its demands on students, who will be expected to take clear and precise notes, critically evaluate sources, contribute to class discussion and analyse the significance of information.
+Key assets for A Level historians include n enquiring mind and an eye for detail as well as good communication skills, both on paper and in person.